mlgudi/resolve-scripts/README.md

 **Scripts**

-[Timeline/MakeMain.lua](Scripts/Timeline/MakeMain.lua) sets a timeline as the primary timeline for a project, and [Timeline/SetMain.lua](Scripts/Timeline/SetMain.lua) sets it as the current timeline.
+[Timeline/MakeMain.lua](Scripts/Timeline/MakeMain.lua) sets a timeline as the primary timeline for a project, and [Timeline/SetMain.lua](Scripts/Timeline/SetMain.lua) sets the current timeline to whichever is stored as main.
 For quickly getting back to the main timeline.

 [SFX/SFX.lua](Scripts/SFX/SFX.lua) is a script that inserts audio to the timeline at the current playhead position.
 It accepts two args: clip name and track index.
 It is intended for use with hotkeys, more details [here](https://github.com/mlgudi/hotkey-fuscript).